Joseph-Pepe/Software_Engineering_II_Project/README.md

 -----

-`Step #1:` In the "PHPMyAdmin page" click "import" to go to the "import secction".
+`Step #1:` In the "PHPMyAdmin page" click the "import" to go to the "import tab".

 ![Screen Shot 2022-03-18 at 5 26 14 PM](https://user-images.githubusercontent.com/32807576/159085025-e9475d35-bbad-4505-ac3d-83927a333437.png)

-create_database.sql
+`Step #2:` Click the "Choose File" button in the "File to Import" section, and choose the script "create_database.sql".

 `Database Schema` - How the data is represented in the database (relational).